Stockpiling firewood is a sensible precaution and preparation for potential power outages and longer-term emergencies.

 Tags and permits can generally be secured by contacting the United States Forest Service, BLM, or state Department of Natural Resources agency that manages the land.

 Prices for tags and permits vary by forestry service office or state park.
 The average price could range from as little as $20 per four cords of firewood gathered to as much as $25 per half-cord tag.

 Typically only one tag or permit is issued to a single individual at any one time.

 Designated fuelwood gathering areas are generally marked both on park or forest maps and in the forest itself.
 No longer used commercial timber harvesting permit areas are often included in the designated fuelwood gathering areas.

 Firewood Gathering Rules

 - In some state and national forests and parks a tag or permit holder can drive up to 300 feet from a forest or park road on federal land to park, gather, and load wood – as long as you have a valid tag or permit and do not damage either the vegetation or soil.
-In others, motor vehicles are strictly permitted from leaving a road for the purpose of collecting or transporting fuelwood.
+In others, motor vehicles are strictly prohibited from leaving a road for the purpose of collecting or transporting wood.

 - Stumps left after cutting down standing dead trees are usually required to stand at least 12 inches tall.